CanastaWiki/Canasta-CLI/docs/guide/general-concepts.md

 `--canasta-image` and `--build-from` are mutually exclusive since `--build-from` builds its own image.

-### --dev

-Enables development mode with Xdebug and live code editing.
-This is orthogonal to image selection — you can combine `--dev` with `--canasta-image` or `--build-from`.
-See [Development mode](devmode.md) for details.

 ### Orchestrator differences

 **Docker Compose:** Both `--canasta-image` and `--build-from` work directly.
 Docker pulls or builds the image locally, and the Compose stack uses it.

-**Kubernetes:** `--canasta-image` works as long as the image is pullable from the cluster (i.e., it's in a public registry or one the cluster has credentials for). `--build-from` requires extra image distribution: with `--create-cluster` (kind), the image is automatically loaded into the kind cluster; without it, the image is pushed to a registry specified by `--registry` so the cluster can pull it. `--dev` is not supported on Kubernetes.
+**Kubernetes:** `--canasta-image` works as long as the image is pullable from the cluster (i.e., it's in a public registry or one the cluster has credentials for). `--build-from` requires extra image distribution: with `--create-cluster` (kind), the image is automatically loaded into the kind cluster; without it, the image is pushed to a registry specified by `--registry` so the cluster can pull it.

 ### Caveats